Waikato/wekaDeeplearning4j/docs/examples/dl4j-inference.md

 ## Example 1: Simple Inference with Default Parameters

-The package has set reasonable default values for simple inference on images of everyday objects (animals, food, vehicles, etc.) This example uses the built-in `Dl4jResNet50` model (pretrained on IMAGENET) to perform prediction on your image.
+The package has set reasonable default values for simple inference on images of everyday objects (animals, food, vehicles, etc.).

+This example uses the built-in `Dl4jResNet50` model (pretrained on IMAGENET) to perform prediction on your image.

 ### GUI